learnk8s/learnk8s.io/src/bsk201909/secrets.md

 You can generate a new public and private key and re-encrypt your secrets.

-There are some downsides to consider, though.
+There are some downsides to consider, though:

-You can't see what's inside the secret.

-So every time you want to add a new value you might need to re-encrypt all values or create a separate secret.
+- First,  you can't see what's inside the secret - so every time you want to add a new value you might need to re-encrypt all values or create a separate secret.

-Sealed Secret use one key pair to encrypt all your secrets and keep it inside the cluster - without any protection (for example, using Hardware Security Model).
+- Second, sealed Secret use one key pair to encrypt all your secrets and keep it inside the cluster - without any protection (for example, using Hardware Security Model).

-There are two alternative tools to Sealed secrets that address those two shortcomings.
+There are alternative tools to Sealed secrets that address those two shortcomings.

-The first is Helm Secrets.
+### Helm Secrets

 While the underlying mechanism to secure the secrets is similar to Sealed Secrets, there are some noteworthy differences.